The cars seem to be made of lead

-What if you just really didn’t want to smile?
+What if you just didn’t feel like you can smile?

-What if for you happiness felt like a trial?
+What if for you happiness feels like a trial?

-Hide behind a smile that makes your face ache.
+Put on a false smile that makes your face ache.

-Let people see you as the life and soul,
+Hoping to fool people you’re the life and soul,

-But you’re worried that if the truth is told,
+But worried that if the truth is told.

-That if you reveal you feel life isn’t great
+That if you reveal you don’t think life is great.